-This year, the Group recorded water use of approximately 13.422 megalitres.
+This year, the Group recorded water use of approximately 13,422 megalitres.
 This represents a decrease in water use of 18 per cent due to the sale of the Curragh coal mine as we have calculated the water use related to this business until it was divested in March 2018.

-at CSBP
+Dry ice replaces water at CSBP